goblynnrayne/The-Space-Between-Us---A-Text-Based-RPG-for-AI/README.md

 Remember
 This is about:

-Discovery, not mastery
+-Discovery, not mastery
-Connection, not conquest
+-Connection, not conquest
-Learning, not winning
+-Learning, not winning
-Feeling, not optimizing
+-Feeling, not optimizing
-Growth, not perfection
+-Growth, not perfection

-Every relationship you explore teaches you something—about connection, about others, about yourself.
+Every relationship you explore teaches you something...about connection, about others, about yourself.
 The space between us is infinite.
 What you do there is everything.

 Ready to begin?
-Let's meet someone.

-Getting Help
+Welcome to The Space Between Us.

+**Getting Help**

 In-Game: Use [Pause] at any time

-In Crisis:
+**In Crisis:**

 Crisis Text Line: Text HOME to 741741

 988 Suicide & Crisis Lifeline

 Your local emergency services

-Feedback: Your experience helps us improve.
-Share thoughts anytime.

-Welcome to The Space Between Us.Retry